Clusters, toric ranks, and 2-ranks of hyperelliptic curves in the wild case: The relatively stable model of a Galois covering

-\begin{prop} Assume that we have $g(Y)\ge 2$ or $g(X)=0$.
-The relatively stable model exists if and only if $Y$ has semistable reduction and $\Ymini$ contains no vanishing nodes.
-If it does exist, the relatively stable model $\Yrst$ can be formed by contracting all horizontal (-2)-curves of the minimal regular model $\Ymini$.
+\begin{prop} The relatively stable model exists if and only if $Y$ has semistable reduction and $\Ymini_s$ contains no vanishing nodes.
+If it does exist, the relatively stable model can be formed by contracting all horizontal (-2)-curves of the minimal regular model $\Ymini$.

-\begin{proof} Suppose the curve $Y$ has semistable reduction and that $\Ymini$ contains no vanishing nodes.
-By \Cref{LemmaPolygonMinusTwoLines}, the special fiber $\SF{\Ymini}$ cannot consist only of horizontal (-2)-curves, as that would contradict our hypothesis on genera.